Tornadoes of 1970: April 21 (Uruguay)

-A powerful F4 tornado destroyed the small town of Fray Marcos, killing 11 and injuring 100.
-It is the worst tornado recorded in the history of Uruguay.
+A significant tornado impacted the small town of Fray Marcos.
+Its rating is not agreed upon, as this source considers it an F4, while this source cosiders it an F2.

 April 22

 Seven tornadoes touched down during the nighttime hours; five were in Wisconsin while the other two were in Minnesota.
 The most significant tornado was an F2 tornado that tracked through Ashwaubenon, a suburb of Green Bay, Wisconsin, injuring two people.
 The storm also destroyed buildings in Door County and injured a man in the town of Ahnapee in Kewuanee County.